 - if a device is infected with malware which has appropriate permissions to access the data, full disk encryption or use of secure containers will offer little protection once a user has decrypted the data;

 - if applications on the device are compromised by an attacker then any data which can be accessed by the application is vulnerable.
 For example, successful exploitation of a website vulnerable to an SQL injection attack could expose data whether or not the device itself is encrypted; and

 - APIs which permit web content to read and write files on the underlying file system may pose additional security considerations.

 Addressing these types of risks is therefore an important part of an encryption policy, which should also include employee awareness training.

 Personal data should be stored in an encrypted form to protect against unauthorised access or processing, especially if the loss of the personal data is reasonably likely to occur and would cause damage or distress to individuals.

-Although this guidance was written under the 1998 Act, it concerned common technical errors seen in the ICO’s cyber breach casework and how you can avoid them.
-It will still have application today, and we are working to update it to reflect technological changes over the last few years.
+This guidance was written under the 1998 Act.
+It concerned common technical errors seen in the ICO’s cyber breach casework at the time and how you can avoid them.
+While the technological environment has changed, its general principles still apply.